The Taste Of The Not So Cruelty Free

 Too Good At What We Do

 Many people have said to me, “Hunting an animal is not humane, even if done responsibly”.
 My response is that this whole planet is based on life consuming other life.
 Earth is not a humane planet.
 The difference between non-humans & humans that kill for their meal is that we’re the only animals that have the freedom to choose not to & are still able to survive.
 We also have the choice to be or not to be gluttonous in the way we kill.
 So far, we’ve proven we are too good at what we do.

 Culturally, humans feel that the planet is here just for us & that we’re superior to all life.
 We take & kill to excess, putting us out of balance with our ecosystem.
 The thing is, that is not how nature works.
 Nature is harsh, but it is in balance.
 We need to learn how to be in balance with how we eat & coexist with our non-human inhabitants.
-As humans, we have the knowledge of the pain & suffering that our actions can inflict on others.
-As a consequence, we need to choose to minimize the harm caused when consuming other life.
+Most importantly, as humans, we have the knowledge of the pain & suffering that our actions can inflict on others.
+As a consequence, we should choose a vegan lifestyle or at the very least, to minimize the harm caused when consuming other life.